 - Reparenting – when you are struggling, put a hand on your heart and say to yourself, “I am a good parent who is having a challenging time.”

-I want to challenge you to pick one item of this self-care plan each month in 2022.
-Practice this item once each week during the month.
+I want to challenge you to pick one item on this list each month in 2022.
+Then practice this item once each week during the month.
 Then please come back and share with me how it went in the comments below.
-This plan covers one year and represents an effective tool to help you find and conduct self-care time.

 For Books and Activities that teach your kids emotional intelligence (click here).